 Poor oral hygiene and malnutrition cause plaque-induced gingivitis.

-Bacteria and plaque accumulate along the gum lines.
+Bacteria and plaque accumulate along the gum lines. you may get extraction symptoms, so buy ambien online overnight delivery at your front doorstep.
 Without regular brushings and professional cleanings, this plaque can turn to tarter.
 Tartar, a very hard substance, will irritate the gums causing inflammation.

 Symptoms of Gingivitis